frmysantana/100-days-of-code/log.md

 **Today's Progress**: Today I finished the code for the mobile version, I think.
 I write "I think", because so far I've only been testing the output on the browser on my laptop and changing the window size to what Bootstrap considers mobile size (less than 768 px).
 In a little bit, I'll check if it works on mobile.
 Tomorrow I'll do the tablet-and-up design (which is the desktop design), thus leaving me 2-3 days to flesh out the functionality and content.

+Update: I just looked at the HTML preview of my site on mobile, and the layout worked!

 **Thoughts**: I feel great (albiet pretty tired) for making steady progress on this!

 **Link(s) to work**: <a href="https://github.com/frmysantana/Personal_Site/commit/3f7ddc37ae44656b2bb0323ed748f7dff32ba342#diff-eacf331f0ffc35d4b482f1d15a887d3b">HTML</a>. <a href="https://github.com/frmysantana/Personal_Site/commit/129d2909c5fe02e076b0e4ba46e98a21edc22fc7#diff-4e7bb40584b55a44f4657b188986bff4">Updated CSS</a>. <a href="https://github.com/frmysantana/Personal_Site/commit/9c741b928a691fd6aac0a7237a6be1308550e59f#diff-db8f629adc6c4c33f29613cfb71a6038">JavaScript</a>.